 First of all, let’s look at the benefits of using such online translation tool as Google Translate.

 - It’s convenient.
 All you have to do is just paste your text to get its immediate translation.
-There’s no need in communicating with people and discuss terms of cooperation.
+There’s no need for communicating with people and discuss terms of cooperation.

 - It’s fast.
 It takes seconds to receive a ready translation of your source text.